cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 where `<area-operator>` is one of the following:

 * `..` - inclusive range operator.
-The array will cover the smallest rectangular area which contains the anchor block and a block at the `(x, y)` coordinates.
+The array will cover the smallest rectangular area which contains the anchor element and an element at the `(x, y)` coordinates.
 * `...` - exclusive range operator.
-The array will cover the largest rectangular area which contains the anchor block and no block at the `(x, y)` coordinates.
+The array will cover the largest rectangular area which contains the anchor element and no element at the `(x, y)` coordinates.
 * `*` - area size operator.
 The array will start at the anchor block and extend `x` blocks horizontally and `y` blocks vertically.

 For range operators, the following rules apply:

-* The coordinates are interpreted using the same coordination system as the block position coordinates – that is, absolutely if the block position was specified absolutely, and relatively if the block position was specified relatively.
+* The coordinates are interpreted using the same coordination system as the element position coordinates – that is, absolutely if the element position was specified absolutely, and relatively if the element position was specified relatively.
-* If the array coordinate is higher than the corresponding block coordinate, the array extends to the right or up from the anchor block.
-If the array coordinate is lower than the corresponding block coordinate, the array extends to the left or down from the anchor block.
+* If the array coordinate is higher than the anchor element coordinate, the array extends to the right or up from the anchor block.
+If the array coordinate is lower than the anchor element coordinate, the array extends to the left or down from the anchor block.

 For area size operator, the following rules apply: